simplefin/bank-access/README.md

     22 55 73 65 72 6E 61 6D 65 22 0A

+The runner of the script would then write the username followed by a newline on stdin like this (note the double quotes):

+    "bob_the_user"

+Which is a string of these bytes (in hexadecimal):

+    22 62 6F 62 5F 74 68 65 5F 75 73 65 72 22 0A

 To run a script with channel 3 redirected to stderr, do this: